Blue house entryway and front door with bushes on each side.

 4. Apply For Initial Approval For A VA Home Loan

-Once we have your information, we’ll evaluate your application to see if you qualify for a VA home loan.
+Once your lender has your information, they’ll evaluate the application to see if you qualify for a VA home loan.
 A representative will reach out if we need any additional information or documentation.
 At this stage, your eligibility and financials will be reviewed to determine the amount of loan amount you could qualify for.

-If everything is in order and you meet the VA loan eligibility and Rocket Mortgageguidelines, you’ll receive a Verified Approval Letter.
-Just like a preapproval letter, a Verified Approval Letter lets you show sellers how much home you can afford.
+If everything is in order and you meet the VA loan eligibility your lender will preapprove you and send an initial approval letter.
+This letter outlines how much home you can afford and shows sellers you have a mortgage lender on board.
 Once you have your letter, you can house hunt with confidence and present sellers and their agents with a strong offer on a new home.

 FAQs About VA Loan Preapproval And Approval